‘Survivor’ Host Jeff Probst Asks Twitter If Episodes Should Last Longer

 According to Jeff Probst, the Survivor gods acknowledged the outcries from fans of the series.
 In fact, Probst took to Twitter a few days ago to poll his 475,000 followers on whether episodes of the CBS reality show should be two hours long instead of one.

 “Question: I hear you on wanting a longer premiere!
 Is that a shared desire?
 For example, if we had occasional 2-hour episodes would you watch?
 Or is 2 hours too long, and too late for kids?
 Let me know!
-We listen,” questioned in his tweet.
+We listen,” Jeff asked in his tweet.

 Posted just four days ago, fans of Survivor wasted no time sharing their thoughts on longer episodes as the tweet accumulated over 12,000 likes, 260 retweets, and just shy of 6,500 comments.